 Always Negotiate Everything Separately

-What most people don't realize is dealerships make most of their profit in areas other than the sale of new cars.
+What most people don't realize is dealerships make most of their profit in areas other than the sale of new cars - especially post pandemic when new cars were selling closer to MSRP than ever before.
 The typical dealership may only make between $500 and $1,000 in profit on new vehicles sales (much less if you're an informed buyer).
 However, they can make thousands more by undervaluing your trade-in, gouging you on finance rates, and charging exorbitant amounts for add-ons such as extended warranties and service contracts.

 The way they do this is by packaging everything together under one monthly payment so you don't really know what you're paying when it comes to each individual item.